prairie-guy/ai_utilities/README.md

 Usage:   `make_train_valid.py dir_containing_labels`
 - dir_containing_labels contains sub-directories lable1, label2...,  each containing files of the corresponding label.
 - Default settings for `train` and `valid` are `.80` and `.20`, respectively.
 These can be modified in the script.
 - Script can be easily modified to add `test` as well.
+Edit script as follows: `runs  = {'train':.75, 'valid':.2, 'test':.05}`

 Example: `make_train_valid.py catsdogs`